peakshift/bolt.fun/pages/02_guide/70_web-services/02_galoy/00_introduction.md

 - generate onchain addresses to receive payments
 - pay to an onchain address
 - pay to another user on the same galoy instance
+- send and receive USD over Lightning

 The API is available from any deployed Galoy instance at that instance's endpoint.
-You can play with the offical Galoy testnet instance via a playground setup at: [api.staging.galoy.io/graphql](https://api.staging.galoy.io/graphql)
+A live [mainnet API explorer](https://studio.apollographql.com/public/galoy-hackathon/explorer?variant=current) is available for sending and receiving USD or BTC over Lightning and onchain.
+Checkout the [README](https://studio.apollographql.com/public/galoy-hackathon/home?variant=current) to get started.
+Request a JSON web token (providing access to $5 USD wallet and 5k BTC wallet) from the Galoy team by joining the #hackathon channel in [Galoy Slack](https://join.slack.com/t/galoymoney-workspace/shared_invite/zt-rvnhsdb5-72AZCD_jzw6_Q05aCs0SgA).

 ---